 The Minister for the Environment, Community and Local Government may establish a referendum commission after (and not before) the date on which a Constitution Amendment Bill is initiated in Dáil Éireann.
 In the case of an "ordinary referendum", the Minister may establish a referendum commission no later than the date of the order appointing polling day.

 A referendum commission comprises a chairperson who must be a former Supreme Court judge or a serving or former High Court judge nominated by the Chief Justice; the Comptroller and Auditor General; the Ombudsman; and the Clerks of the Dáil and the Seanad.

 The referendum commission must carry out its functions in a way that is fair to everyone concerned.

-An order under the Referendum Act 1998 was made on 27 January 2015 establishing a Referendum Commission for the forthcoming referendum on the Thirty-Fourth Amendment of the Constitution (Marriage Equality) Bill 2015.
-An order was also made on 27 January 2015 establishing a Referendum Commission for the forthcoming referendum on the Thirty-Fifth Amendment of the Constitution (Age of Eligibility for Election to the Office of President) Bill 2015.
+An order under the Referendum Act 1998 was made on 27 January 2015 establishing a Referendum Commission for the referendum on the Thirty-Fourth Amendment of the Constitution (Marriage Equality) Bill 2015.
+An order was also made on 27 January 2015 establishing a Referendum Commission for the referendum on the Thirty-Fifth Amendment of the Constitution (Age of Eligibility for Election to the Office of President) Bill 2015.